Designing to Tell a Story

 Who were the study subjects?
 How were they collected?
 What experimental or observational methods were used?
 What statistical methods were used?

 Describe the raw results of the experiments/analyses described above.
-Include a little reminder of the methods and a little interpretation of the results.
+Include a little reminder of the methods and a short interpretation of the results.

 Elements of a General-Audience Introduction